Berger saves Putellas penalty to clinch women’s soccer bronze for Germany in 1-0 win over Spain

 Spain, ranked No. 1 in the world after the World Cup win, was making its Olympics debut.

-Gwinn, was fouled by Spain goalkeeper Cata Coll, confidently struck her penalty in the 64th minute after a scoreless first half.
+Gwinn, who was fouled by Spain goalkeeper Cata Coll, confidently struck her penalty in the 64th minute after a scoreless first half.

 Spain’s Aitana Bonmati, the reigning women’s world player of the year, had the best chance in the opening half but her shot hit the crossbar.
 Jennie Hermoso’s attempted rebound was blocked by a German defender.

+Popp started for Germany after missing the semifinal with an illness.
 Lea Schuller, who returned from injury as a second-half substitute, nearly scored in the 71st minute but Coll made a kick save for Spain.

 Putellas was the FIFA Best women’s player of the year and the Ballon d’Or winner in both 2021 and 2022.
 She tore her ACL and required surgery ahead of the 2022 European championships, but returned in time for Spain’s World Cup run.